Veterans Memorial Highway

 A tentative agreement was reached through negotiating sessions that began November 29 at 2:30 PM and ended on November 30 around 10 PM, ending the seven day strike.
 Executive Director Joe Brimmeier commended the management employees who filled in at 36 Turnpike interchanges for "their exemplary service.
 These men and women, representing every level of management, performed magnificently, provided a high level of customer service and ensured the safe and smooth flow of traffic during the busiest holiday travel period of the year.
 I cannot thank them enough for their dedication and commitment."
 At 9 AM on December 1, tickets began to be reissued and commercial cards accepted.
 An eight-hour grace period until 5 AM December 2 was allotted for travelers who entered the Turnpike when tickets were not being issued.
 After this period, they would be charged the lost ticket fare which is the toll from point of entry to the farthest exit.
 Tolls were reinstated at the Keyser Avenue and Clarks Summit Toll Plazas.

 In Spring 2005, construction began to rebuild the section of Turnpike from the Mid-County Interchange to milepost 30.
-When completed, the highway will be widened to six lanes with a 26-foot median and 12-foot shoulders.
 Initially the project focused on replacing eight overpasses, 12 mainline bridges, lengthening culverts, and construction of storm water basins and drainage improvements which ended in 2010.
-Ground was broken March 6, 2011 on the first section to be rebuilt between milepost A20 and milepost A26.
-Aside from a completely new roadway with gentler curves and grades, lighting, Jersey barriers, guide rails, noise walls, and drainage will be replaced.
-The $151 million first part is expected to be complete in 2013 with the second half of the project from A26 to A30 starting a year later.
+Ground was broken March 4, 2011, and work officially began two days later, on the first section to be rebuilt between milepost A20 and milepost A26.
+Aside from a completely new six-lane roadway with a 26-foot median and 12-foot shoulders with gentler curves and grades, lighting, Jersey barriers, guide rails, noise walls, and drainage was replaced.
+The $151 million first part was completed in October 2014, but the second half of the project from A26 to A30 began April 28, 2014 and was completed August 31, 2017.
 A feasibility study was conducted in January 1999 which had the original price tag at an estimated $200 million.
-Project website: http://www.paturnpike.com/ConstructionProjects/mpA20toA30/

 The first major snow storm to hit the Commonwealth in 2007 during February 13 and 14 caused something that hasn't happened since the first day of the 2004 collectors strike: a toll-free, cross-state ride.
 With accidents, snow, and ice closing sections of I-78, I-80, and I-81, Governor Rendell declared a statewide Disaster Emergency on February 15.
 Part of the declaration included eliminating tolls beginning at 9:11 PM to provide a free detour route via the mainline Turnpike and Northeast Extension.
 Tolls were not reinstated until February 17 at 8 PM.